CloudSantosh/ci-cd-with-github-apache/README.md

 #### Jenkins-Server

-This module contains terraform code to create Jenkins-server.
+This module contains terraform code to create Jenkins-server with jenkins.

 #### Webserver